groupvine/gv-doc/2-members/z-membersImport.md

 |beth.blueberry@example.com   |
 |quiet.quinn@example.com      |

-Then select this file to import on the Membership’s Import & Export page.
+Then select this file to import on the Membership's Import & Export page.

 ## Uploading Member Attributes